iamsh4shank/Moodify/README.md

 <p align="center">

 ## Moodify
-Moddify will boost your current mood.
+Moodify will boost your current mood.
 Whether you are happy, sad, angry, surprised, it will present you with quotes, videos and posts that will improve your mood to a great extent.
 This application uses emotion recognition to predict the emotion of the user by scanning their face.

 ## :camera: Screenshots
 <table>